Parthian art: Hellenistic phase

 The architecture has major Greek influences, while some Iranian elements from the beginning are observable.
 The architectural decorations in Nisa are usually purely Greek.
 There were Ionic and Corinthian capitals with acanthus leaves.
 Nisa's battlements and fortifications, however, have their origin in a more Iranian fashion.
-The square house in Nisa is 38 x 38 meters in size and consists of a large courtyard which is decorated on all four sides by columns.
+The square house in Nisa is 38×38 meters in size and consists of a large courtyard which is decorated on all four sides by columns.
 Behind it are found on all four sides elongated rooms, on whose walls are benches.
 The building perhaps served as a royal treasury and was built of unbaked bricks.
 The builders were likely following contemporary fashions, recalling the construction of a Greek palaestrae.
 Overall, Nisa appears as a colonial, Hellenistic Royal Court, which hardly differs from other contemporary Hellenistic residences.
-This is also evident to observe in Ai Khanoum where a royal residence of the Greek-Bactrian kingdom was excavated.
+This is also evident to observe in Ai-Khanoum where a royal residence of the Greek-Bactrian kingdom was excavated.
 Schlumberger desires that these examples, therefore, not be classified as Parthian.

 Without inscriptions and precise excavations of early Seleucid findings, Parthian buildings are often hard to distinguish.
 In Khurab in Iran today is a large mansion with Ionic and Doric columns.
 The proportions of individual components (pillars seem to be long and thin) suggest that this house had no purely Greek architect.
 The exact date is therefore controversial.

 This Hellenistic style of the early Parthian period was also used on the coins of the Parthian rulers.
 The earliest specimens are difficult to determine, but are certainly in the Greek style, even if the Parthian rulers carry attributes, which gives the coin an amalgamated appearance.
 Under Mithridates I, who conquered large parts of the Hellenistic Seleucid Empire, the coins are barely distinguishable from those in the style of Hellenistic royal courts.
 It is also significant to note that the Parthians could mint only silver and copper coins, but no gold coins.
 The few known gold coins appear to have been influenced by local princes and prestigious properties in the Parthian sphere of influence.